William Pepperrell House: Description and history

 The Pepperrell House is located on the south side of Pepperrell Road, just east of Bellamy Lane, and faces south toward Pepperrell Cove on the Piscataqua River.
 It is a 2 1/2-story wood-frame structure, with a gambrel roof and clapboard siding.
 Both front (water-facing) and rear (street-facing) facades are four bays wide, with an entrance in one of the central bays.
 The building corners are pilastered, and the entrances have flanking pilasters and are topped by gabled pediments.
 Above the street-facing entrance is a round-arch window.

 The house was built about 1682 for William Pepperrell (d.
 1733), a fisherman who moved to the area in 1680 and married the daughter of John Bray, a local merchant and shipwright.
 Pepperrell joined his father-in-law in business, and by 1695 owned most of Kittery Point.
 By the early 18th century he was one of the wealthiest men in New England.
 His son, also named William, was active in the family business, and joined the local militia, rising to command the entire militia of the Massachusetts District of Maine.
 When King George's War broke out in 1744, Pepperrell was chosen to lead a colonial expedition to take the French Fortress Louisbourg on what is now Cape Breton Island.
 For leading the capture of this strategic fortification, Pepperrell was awarded a baronetcy by King George II.
-Pepperrell's large landholdings were lost by his grandson, who remained Loyal during the American Revolutionary War and fled to England, resulting in the confiscation of the estate by the state.
+Pepperrell's large landholdings were lost by his grandson William Pepperrell the younger, who remained Loyal during the American Revolutionary War and fled to England, resulting in the confiscation of the estate by the state.